 - 3 15-ounce cans cannellini beans

-- 1 quart chicken broth divided
+- 1 quart chicken broth, divided

-- 3 Tablespoons olive oil
+- 3 Tablespoons extra virgin olive oil

-- 4 ounces thick sliced pancetta diced into small pieces
+- 4 ounces thick sliced pancetta, diced into small pieces

-- 4 cloves garlic minced
+- 4 cloves garlic, minced

 - 1 teaspoon minced fresh rosemary